dotnet/training-tutorials/content/csharp/getting-started/lesson-07.md

 - [Initial Version] - Use this as a starting point when following along with the tutorial yourself
 - [Completed Version] - Includes the completed versions of all samples

-See the [Issue](https://github.com/dotnet/training-tutorials/issues/5) to claim this lesson and/or view what should be included in it.

 ## Logical Operators

-Logical *expressions* are comprised of *operators* and *operands*.
+Logical *expressions* are composed of *operators* and *operands*.
 You can define your own operators in C#, but that's a more advanced topic.
 C# provides many built-in operators that you can use to create logical expressions, which are useful when implementing conditional statements, as you saw in the [previous lesson](lesson-06.md).
 Logical expressions evaluate to ``true`` or ``false``, and as such they are often called ``boolean`` expressions, since they are evaluated as ``bool`` types (and can be assigned to boolean variables).

 ### Comparison Operators